deqit/PhilipsPM2528/Deepdive/N21/README.md

 #### @0ms: start of the cycle
 ![N21 Start RampUp](assets/N21_RampUp.png "N21 Start RampUp")
 - The measurement starts with the **AZ**-signal from the ADC Control.
 This 'releases' the zero-clamping and offset-correcting circuits.
-- After this, the ADC Control signals the ADC Core to start the RampUp-phase by setting the **UP** signal.
+- After this, the ADC Control signals the ADC Analog to start the RampUp-phase by setting the **UP** signal.
 - The integrator starts integrating (**purple trace**)